APogue/APogue.github.io/_posts/posts/2024-08-16-Campus-safety-problems.md

 				- The administration did not understand or convey the urgency of the matter---this is the main point, the safety issue is why the encampment needed to be cleared right away

-					- Block's testimony came off like safety was the main issue

 - Violence occurred the evening of April 30th

 	- Delayed police response